hoffstadt/DearPyGui/docs/source/documentation/plots.rst

 Y-axis:
     This is a container and is the parent of all the data series that are added to the plot.
-    The plot can have multiple Y-axis at one time.
+    The plot can have multiple Y-axis at one time (up to 3).

 X-axis:
-    This is the x data scale.
+    This is the x data scale (only 1 x axis is allowed).

 Series:
-    These are the containers for the data you wish to display. data series need to be added as a child of a Y-axis to be displayed on the plot.
+    These are the containers for the data you wish to display.
+    Data series need to be added as a child of a Y-axis to be displayed on the plot.
     There are many different types of data series avaliable.
-    Series also can contain UI Items that will be displayed when right-clicking the series label in the legend
+    Series also can contain UI Items that will be displayed when right-clicking the series label in the legend as a context menu.

 Legend (optional):
     This is a normal legend and alos allows the user to toggle which data series are visible.

 Plots have some functionality built in:
     Toggle Data Series: